cocos/cocos-docs/en/asset-workflow/auto-atlas.md

 ## Generate atlas

 With **Auto-atlas asset** created correctly, you can build your scenes or animations using the original sprite textures.
 During the **Build** process, Cocos Creator will automatically pack all **SpriteFrame** with auto-atlas asset in the folder into atlas and update reference to them in the whole project automatically.

-You can go to the **res/raw-assets** of **build release package** directory to check whether the Auto-atlas asset is generated successfully.